-- HONOURARY LIFE MEMBERSHIP 4.1 Honorary life membership may be conferred on a member who has been of great service either to the club or the sport of mountaineering.
+- HONORARY LIFE MEMBERSHIP 4.1 Honorary life membership may be conferred on a member who has been of great service either to the club or the sport of mountaineering.

-- DISCIPLINE 5.1 The committee may suspend membership or use of the clubs facilities to any member whose conduct is deemed unbecoming of a member of the club.
-5.2 The committee may expel any member whose continued membership is considered harmful to the club.
-5.3 The member shall be given two weeks WRITTEN notice of the meeting at which suspension or expulsion is to be proposed, and shall have the opportunity to attend and speak in his/her defence when the proposal is put.
+- DISCIPLINE 5.1 The Committee may suspend membership or use of the clubs facilities to any member whose conduct is deemed unbecoming of a member of the club.
+5.2 The Committee may expel any member whose continued membership is considered harmful to the club.
+5.3 The member shall be given two weeks WRITTEN notice of the meeting at which suspension or expulsion is to be proposed, and shall have the opportunity to attend and speak in their defence when the proposal is put forth.
 5.4 A suspended or expelled member shall have the right of appeal to a General Meeting.

 - ADMINISTRATION OF THE CLUB 6.1 The Club shall be administered by the Club Committee, hereinafter referred to as "the Committee".